Pointers in C

 Hello Friends,

-This is a very simple C Program demonstrating input, output using printf(), scanf() functions in C. It also shows how to write some simple functions in C without any argument or return type.
+This is a very simple C Program demonstrating input, output using printf(), scanf() functions in C. It also shows how to write and call some simple functions in C without any argument or return type.

 Level- Beginner